neagix/linux/docs/gumboot.md

 <dt>Does it support splash images?</dt>
 <dd>No, it's a work in progress.</dd>
 <dt>Does it support WiiMote?</dt>
 <dd>No!
-It requires an USB and Bluetooth stack, if you know what I am talking about.</dd>
+It would require an USB and Bluetooth stack coded in, if you know what I am talking about.</dd>
 <dt>Does it support USB storage?</dt>
 <dd>No, see above.</dd>
 </dl>